JAlcocerT/JAlcocerT/content/blog/dev-web-landing.md

 That was a one time setup, but one directional.

-Im also exploring how these kind of themes do it so that it incorporates a KeystaticCMS:
+Im also exploring how these kind of themes do it so that it incorporates a KeystaticCMS.

+### KeyStatic CMS 101

 **Update**